charz87/WebGLViewer/README.md

 # WebGLViewer
-A WebGL demo done to showcase the interior of a house, fully customizable
+A WebGL demo done to showcase the interior of a house, fully customizable done in Unity 3d